MieterskiAI/ai-complaint-component-identification-system/README.md

 The suggestion was accompanied by clear reasoning, allowing the human operator to review the context and make the final decision.

 ## Why This Design Is Safe and Realistic
+The system is designed with clear boundaries between automation, analysis, and decision-making.

+AI does not execute actions or make final selections, which reduces the risk of incorrect outcomes and ensures full human accountability.

+All decisions are traceable, data-driven, and reversible, making the solution suitable for real operational environments rather than experimental use cases.

 ## What This Project Is Not